 A 2002 study by Professor H.R.
-Hertzfeld of George Washington University showed one way NASA helps the economy.
-Hertzfeld observed a significant return to companies that work with NASA on its research contracts.
+Hertzfeld of George Washington University observed a significant return to companies that work with NASA on its research contracts.
 These companies can commercialize the products developed and market them.
-The 15 companies studied received $1.5 billion in benefits from a NASA R&D investment of $64 million.
+The 15 companies studied received $1.5 billion in benefits from a NASA research and development investment of $64 million.

-These benefits trickle down to everyday life.
-Since 1976, NASA created 1,400 inventions that later became products or services.
-These include kidney dialysis machines, CAT scanners and even freeze-dried food.
+Such benefits trickle down to everyday life.
+From 1976 through 2019, NASA has created more than 2,000 inventions that later became products or services.
+These include kidney dialysis machines, CAT scanners, and even freeze-dried food.

 Compare NASA's Budget to Other Departments